 Other Receptors Problems May Be Involved

 Given that CB2 activation is associated with anti-inflammatory effects, CB2 agonists may have a neuroprotective effect.
-Likewise, since FAAH levels are high, endocannabinoid levels are likely chronically reduced and supplementation with exogenous cannabinoids may have therapeutic benefits.
+Likewise, chronically reduced endocannabinoid levels are caused but high FAAH.
+This means supplementation with exogenous cannabinoids may have therapeutic benefits.

-Additionally, by the age of 30 to 40, people with Down Syndrome have a significant build up of these sticky amyloid plaques that are also found in Alzehimer’s.
+Additionally, by the age of 30 to 40, people with Down Syndrome have a significant build up of these sticky amyloid plaques.
 In fact, a study at the University of South Florida declared these two disorders to be variations of the same disease.
-Cannabinoid therapy has been found to be enormously helpful in preventing and breaking down these plaque in vivo and in vitro.
+Cannabinoid therapy is enormously helpful in preventing and breaking down these plaque in vivo and in vitro.

 One research group has recently shown that THC has anti- Aß properties in vitro .
 Namely, they found that incubation of cells that produce Aß with THC resulted in a time- and dose-dependent arrest of Aß production.
-The authors also underlined that the amount of THC used to treat the cells corresponds to very low doses of THC, and in fact were a thousand times lower compared to the doses of THC that have been shown to cause cognitive impairments in rat studies.
-Moreover, they found no cytotoxic side effects of this dose of THC in cells, suggesting that likely this treatment would be safe and effective in the pre-clinical studies that would transpire from this data.
+The therapeutic dose of THC is low dose.
+In fact, these were a thousand times lower than THC doses known to cause cognitive impairments in rat studies.
+Moreover, they found no cytotoxic side effects of this dose of THC in cells.
+This suggests that this treatment would be likely safe and effective.

-Further studies are needed to find out if changing CB1 activity can have the same benefit for humans with Trisomy 21.
+Further studies will determine if changing CB1 activity can have the same benefit for humans with Trisomy 21.
 If if does, then cannabis will be an excellent therapy to help manage cognitive impairment.